How many pages should a resume be?

 1. Tailor your resume to each application

-Every job you apply for — even within the same industry — will have different requirements and qualifications.
+Every job you apply for has different requirements and qualifications.
 Whenever you apply for a new job, your resume should change to reflect these requirements.

 For example, service sector jobs can teach highly valuable soft skills.
-However, if you’re applying for a marketing job, including information about your experience waiting tables isn’t relevant and will weaken your resume.
+However, if you’re applying for a job in the marketing field, including information about your experience waiting tables is irrelevant and weakens your resume.

-Remove anything that isn’t directly related to the position.
-If you can condense your experience into the minimal amount of information necessary to demonstrate your qualifications, your resume will attract more interviews.
+Look at the job description, and remove anything that isn’t directly related to the position.
+If you reduce your experience to the minimum information needed to show you’re the best person for the job, your resume will attract more attention.

-Have all the language on your resume finely tuned, but still can’t fit everything on one page?
-Try adjusting the design of your resume.
+Have you fine-tuned the language in your resume but still can’t fill every page?
+Try adjusting your resume design.

-Tweak the margins of your resume, make your resume font smaller (but do not go under 10 pt font), or shrink the heading.
-Also, consider removing any unnecessary graphic elements from your resume — although they look nice, details like these can end up sucking up a lot of space on your resume.
+First, tweak your resume margins to alter the spacing.
+Then, make your resume font smaller (but do not go under 10 pt font), and shrink the heading.
+You can also remove unnecessary graphic elements from your resume.

 3. Get to the point

-Recruiters don’t want to read an in-depth description of your previous jobs and accomplishments — that’s what your cover letter is for.
-The professional experience section of your resume should ultimately be concise but informative.
+Recruiters don’t want to see every detail about your work history on your resume.
+The professional experience section of your resume should be concise but informative.

-Rather than try to cover everything you did at your previous jobs, narrow your anecdotes down to only a handful of your most impressive or relevant accomplishments and responsibilities instead.
+Rather than try to cover everything you did at your previous jobs, narrow your bullet points down to three to five of your most impressive or relevant accomplishments and responsibilities instead.

-If you’re having trouble trimming your work experience down to just a few anecdotes, try using a resume outline to help you organize all your information.
+If you’re struggling to trim your work experience to just a few bullet points, use a resume outline to help you better organize your information.

-Then, go through your resume and see if you can simplify your language.
-Remove filler words to shorten sentences and make your resume more skimmable.
+Then, go through your resume several times and see if you can simplify your language.
+Remove filler words to shorten sentences and make your resume easy to read.

-Now you know the ideal resume length, what’s next?
+Now you know the length for a resume, what’s next?

-Now that you know the answer to how long your resume should be, you’re ready to start putting pen to paper.
+Now that you have the answer to how long your resume should be, you’re ready to start writing it.

 And if you need to save some time, check out our easy-to-use resume builder and create a world-class resume in mere minutes.
 Happy job hunting!